CyberWhale66/UEBS-ModdedUnits-Stat-To-CSV/README.md

 ## Default Workshop Path

-Update the `workshop_path` variable in the script if your install is elsewhere, sir.
+Update the `workshop_path` variable in the script if your install is elsewhere.

 ---